Fantasist’s Scroll

 Bit Rot

-Filed under: — Posted by the Fantasist during the Hour of the Rat which is in the wee hours.
+Filed under: — Posted by the Fantasist during the Hour of the Tiger which is terribly early in the morning.

 By all rights, this blog should be dead.